-Watching her swim slowly away and remembering her nightmare ride through the dunes, I reflected that it is sometimes hard to tell whether you are being killed or saved by the hands that turn your life upside down.” ( a story by Barbara Brown Taylor in The Other Side Magazine, March & April 2000)
+Watching her swim slowly away and remembering her nightmare ride through the dunes, I reflected that it is sometimes hard to tell whether you are being killed or saved by the hands that turn your life upside down.”

 We hope you and yours experience the hope of new beginnings and feel the love of family during this joyful Easter holiday.

 Share this article: